-The human immunodeficiency virus (HIV) epidemic raised public concerns about personal health risks resulting from improper management and disposal of medical wastes.
+The human immunodeficiency virus (HIV) epidemic of the mid 1980s raised public concerns about personal health risks resulting from improper management and disposal of medical wastes.
 In response, the U.S. Environmental Protection Agency (EPA) published “Guide for Infectious Waste Management” in 1986 and Congress enacted the “Medical Waste Tracking Act of 1988,” which required the EPA to develop a program for managing and tracking medical waste.1,2

 The EPA created a model program for Managing and Tracking Medical Waste (1989).3 Specifically, it (1) defined medical waste subject to program regulations; (2) established a cradle-to-grave tracking system; (3) required management standards for segregation, packaging, labeling, and storing medical waste; (4) established record keeping requirements; and (5) defined penalties that could be imposed for mismanagement.